 Several animal studies have demonstrated that curcumin can overcome insulin resistance, and can delay cataract incidence in diabetic patients.

 - It is regenerator of the liver tissue.
 It reduces high plasma cholesterol.
 It converts cholesterol into bile acids, and increases the excretion of bile acids via its choleretic effects.
-It strengthens digestion and promotes proper metabolism.
+It strengthens digestion, and promotes proper metabolism.
 It improves intestinal flora.

 - It protects the liver.
 It prevents the increases in liver enzymes, SGOT, and SGPT.
 It reduces bilirubin cholesterol, AST, and alkaline phosphatase activity.

 - It protects stomach.
 It increase the mucin content of the stomach, and exert gastroprotective effects against stress, alcohol, drug-induced ulcer formation.

 - It is good for the heart.
 It lowers the risk of arteriosclerosis, and reduces cholesterol, lipid profile.
-It is has antiplatelet activity and protects heart and vessels.
+It is has antiplatelet activity, and protects heart, and vessels.

 - It removes toxins, and warms blood.

-- It effective in treatment of allergy.
+- It effective in the treatment of an allergy.
 It causes inhibition of histamine release from mast cells, and helps in urticaria.

 - It has anti-carcinogenic properties due to the presence of natural curcuminoids, curcumin I (diferuloylmethane), curcumin II (feruloyl-p-hydroxycinnamoylmethane), and curcumin III (bis-(phydroxycinnamoyl) methane).

 - It is beneficial in all inflammatory conditions.